 “3” has a large network of stores in Denmark and therefore has many employees who help customers choose the right products.
 Here, good product knowledge is important in order to be able to deliver a good customer experience — and sell products.
 Good product knowledge can, however, be a challenge in an industry that constantly develops the technology, and where the store employees are often young people who quickly leave the company again.

-For “3”, a simple ROX equation could therefore look hypothetically like this:
+For “3”, a simple ROX equation could look like this:

-• The crucial moment is to provide good advice to customers as it leads to satisfied customers and ultimately more sales.
+• The moment of truth is to provide good advice to customers as it leads to satisfied customers and ultimately more sales.

 • In order to provide good advice, employees must know the products.